ucsb-csw8/s23/textbook.md

 * If you don't, there may be delays in getting credit for your work
 * Please double check your entries for accuracy, otheriwse, your zyBooks scores will **not** show up in the gradebook on Gauchospace, resulting in **failing the class**.

+### Extension students

+If you are a UCSB Extension Pathway student, please make sure that you enter your student ID as shown on Gauchospace.
+This is the correct ID, since we'll be synchronizing zyBook scores with Gauchospace.

+If your ID contains 8 digits, make sure to use all (and only) those digits that are shown to you on Gauchospace.

 ### How do I update student ID in zyBooks?